 During contraction of the calf, tension is placed through the Achilles tendon.
 When this tension is excessive, due to too much repetition or high force, damage to the tendon can occur.
 This damage to the tendon subsequently causes degeneration and inflammation.
 This may occur traumatically, due to a high force going through the tendon beyond what it can withstand, or due to gradual wear and tear associated with overuse.

 This condition may present as pain and swell at the insertion of the Achilles tendon into the calcaneus (heel bone) or at the mid-portion of the tendon, approx. 5cm from insertion into the calcaneus (heel bone).
 It can also lead to limited motion throughout the ankle.

 There are two classifications of injuries that fall under tendinopathy:

 - Tendinitis-an inflammation of the tendon.
 (This term has previously been used to describe any injury to the tendon and although this term is used often, most cases of tendinopathy are not associated with significant inflammation.)

 - Tendinosis-microtears (tiny breaks) in the tendon tissue with no significant inflammation.

 How we help with Achilles Tendinopathy

 Achilles tendinopathy is most commonly brought about through physical activity or a sudden change in activity such as increasing the distance of a daily run.
 This condition causes degeneration of the tissue and means that the Achilles tendon does not possess its normal tensile strength and may be liable to rupture with continued sporting activity.

-It is important to fully assess the biomechanical function of the lower limbs in treatment this condition.
-An in depth analysis is required to assess foot motion with respect to the lower limb, along with assessing range of motion to determine any muscle tightness.
+It is important to fully assess the biomechanical function of the lower limbs in treating this condition.
+An in-depth analysis is required to assess foot motion with respect to the lower limb, along with assessing the range of motion to determine any muscle tightness.
 The biomechanical observations can give clues to whether any of the muscles are being overworked or fatigued.